 the True and the Beautiful.

-Chris has served as a pastor and a missionary, as well as the Director of the Wade Center at Wheaton College, Illionis.
-He and his wife Julie have four children and four grandchildren.
+Chris served as a pastor and a missionary, as well as the Director of the Wade Center at Wheaton College, Illionis.
+He went home to be with his Lord summer 2014.
 Read more about Chris here.

 Diane is a medievalist whose specialty is heresy, pedagogy, and the use of religious language.
 She can be interested in just about anything—modern dance, economics, the chemistry of cooking—and reads widely.
 She loves to scheme with her husband Dominic and their contemplative preschooler and valiant toddler.
 Read more about Diane here.

 Fred is a systematic theologian with an emphasis on the doctrine of the Trinity.
 He and his wife Susan have two children, Freddy and Phoebe.
 They are members of Grace Evangelical Free Church.
 Read more about Fred here.

 Greg is a native Virginian who loves to travel and read.
 He serves as an ordained Anglican pastor and spends time with his wife Christina and sons Brendan and Nathanael.
 Read more about Greg here.

 After graduating from Georgetown Law, Jamie returned to Biola University as a professor to continue the life of the mind in community.
 Her other hats include wife to Andrew and mother to daughter Miah.
 Read more about Jamie here.